bxzr10/productivity-full-stack/README.md

 ## Project Description

-A personal project to practice React and Express by creating my own full-stack application.
-It is intended to funcation as a minimal yearly planning app, utilizing React useReducer for state management and React Query to make HTTP requests through a custom API, which interfaces with an Express back-end that queries a PostgreSQL database.
+A personal project I'm still currently working on, intended to practice React and Express by creating my own full-stack application.
+It currently functions as a bare-minimum yearly planning app, utilizing React useReducer for state management and React Query to make HTTP requests through a custom API, which interfaces with an Express back-end that queries a PostgreSQL database.

 ## To Run This Project